bramdanneels/IntroOmicsPract/Practicals/04_ReadMapping.md

 > and each time we have a base which has a coverage (stored in the 3rd column) higher than zero, we will add 1 to the total (`if ($3>0) total+=1`).
 > In the end we will calculate how much of the genome is covered by dividing the number of bases with coverage > 0 (`total`) by the total number of bases (`c`): `print (total/c)*100`.
 > We multiply by 100 to get the result in percentage instead of proportion.
-> In the third command we just create a summary file with some mapping stats, and look for the line that says "mapped".
+> In the third command we count all reads in the bam (`-c`), but exclude (`-F 260`) unmapped & secondary alignments.
-> If you want to know more about what these commands do exactly, you can have a look [here](https://sarahpenir.github.io/bioinformatics/awk/calculating-mapping-stats-from-a-bam-file-using-samtools-and-awk/).
+> If you want to know more about what these commands do exactly, you can have a look [here](https://sarahpenir.github.io/bioinformatics/awk/calculating-mapping-stats-from-a-bam-file-using-samtools-and-awk/) and [here](https://www.metagenomics.wiki/tools/samtools/number-of-reads-in-bam-file).

 <details>
 <summary>Are there any large differences between the mapping statistics of the different mappers?</summary>

 _Not really.
-BWA-mem has slightly lower coverage and a smaller fraction of the genome covered, and it mapped fewer reads than the other two mappers._
+HiSat has slightly lower coverage and a smaller fraction of the genome covered, and it mapped fewer reads than the other two mappers._
-_However, the differences are very minor._
+_However, the differences are relatively small._
 </details>

 <details>
-<summary>Given that we have sequences from the whole genome, why is only +- 60% of the genome covered?</summary>
+<summary>Given that we have sequences from the whole genome, why is only 55-60% of the genome covered?</summary>

 _We only used a subset of a normal sequencing run (1M reads in the case of short reads)._
 _Since we have two read files (forward & reverse), we have 2 million reads of 100bp each (= 200M bases in total)._
 _Given that the A. thaliana genome is +- 136 Mbp large, an average coverage of 1.45 makes sense._
-_Since not all regions are equally likely to be sequenced, it is normal to miss large parts of the genome, leading to the low observed covered fraction._
+_However, since reads generally map randomly to the genome (if doing whole-genome sequencing), it is likely that a large part of reads will map to overlapping regions of the genome while others part of the genome will have no mapped reads._
 </details>
 >Note: Here we have used the mappers using the default settings.
 All three mappers can be finetuned to improve mapping performance depending on the situation.